-- Infrastructure, Community Assets and Assets Under Construction -Depreciated Historical Cost - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure and Assets Under Construction Depreciated Historical Cost. - Community Assets Under previous capital regulations these were all valued at £1 each.
+Since the change of regulations in 2008/09 any subsequent expenditure has been recorded as historic cost, as due to the nature of these assets it is not possible to revalue them. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).